bernardosertorio/GeoDevs/README.md

 ## 🔖 Sobre

- Projeto desenvolvido na semana **Omnistack** oferecida pela escola de programação **RocketSeat**.
-O objetivo do projeto foi rastrear devs e suas respectivas tecnologias dentro de um raio de distância predeterminado.
-Assim, conectando devs com outros devs.
+Project developed during the week ** Omnistack ** offered by the programming school ** RocketSeat **.
+The purpose of the project was to track devs and their respective technologies within a predetermined radius.
+Thus, connecting devs with other devs.
 ---

-## 💻 📱 Tecnologias utilizadas Back-end
+## 💻 📱 Technologies used Back-end

 - [NodeJs](https://nodejs.org/en/)
 - [Express](https://expressjs.com/pt-br/)